For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 9. Time Series analysis:

-Time series analysis is a specialized field of statistics and data science that focuses on studying data points collected, recorded, or measured over time.
+Time series analysis is a specialized field of statistical concepts and data science that focuses on studying data points collected, recorded, or measured over time.
 It’s like examining the historical trajectory of a variable to understand its patterns and trends.

 Time series analysis involves techniques for data visualization, smoothing, forecasting, and modeling to uncover insights and make predictions about future values.